sakettawde/perspective-test/README.md

 ## Testing the Perspective API

-The Perspective API is a cool ew way to build collectively safer and friendlier communities by returning parameters to rate comments or disussion threads as TOXIC, THREATENING or INSULTING.
+The Perspective API is a cool new way to build collectively safer and friendlier communities by returning parameters to rate comments or disussion threads such as TOXIC, THREATENING or INSULTING.
 This project is a playground to test that API.

 ## Duplicate the project